wp-statistics/wp-statistics/readme.txt

 We filter out bot visits using best practice techniques.
 Compared to Google Analytics, your views and visitors are very similar.
 The "[Enhancing Data Accuracy](https://wp-statistics.com/resources/enhancing-data-accuracy/?utm_source=wporg&utm_medium=link&utm_campaign=doc)" article can help you eliminate bots even further.

 = Does WP Statistics show bounce rate? =
 Yes.
 WP Statistics reports your site-wide bounce rate in Visitor Insights and a bounce rate for each entry page.
-Bounce rate is the share of visits that viewed only one page, where a visit is one visitor on one day.
+Bounce rate is the share of visits that recorded a single page view, where a visit is one visitor on one day.
 No Google Analytics account is needed.

 = Can I export data? =
 Data can be exported to XML, CSV, or TSV files for backup or reporting purposes.